Aso ni San Roque: Casting

 The cast was first presented during the series' story conference held on August 2, 2012, at GMA Network Center.
 Mona Louise Rey was chosen to play the role of Fatima, the protagonist.
 Rey, who rose in stardom after the drama series Munting Heredera, felt overwhelmed with the network's support for her career and at the same time, excited for the role assigned on her.

 Princess, a two-year-old half Golden Retriever and half Cocker Spaniel, was chosen to be part of the series as Anghel, San Roque's dog who defend and guide the main character through her adventures.
 Don Michael Perez said, "Princess, is definitely born to be a star," he says.
 The dog's trainer Ergie Estrella said that he did not encounter difficulty in training the star dog, saying that all it takes is positive reinforcement.

 TJ Trinidad and LJ Reyes shared equally important roles in the series.
 Reyes considered this series as her biggest break ever.
 After being typecast in villain characters [she's associated in her villainous roles in Time of My Life and The Good Daughter, the network assigned her to play one of the main characters in the series, as birthmother of Mona Louise Rey's character.
 In one of her interviews, Reyes said that it's her first time to play a mother role on TV but she doesn't mind doing it as long as the story is good and the character, as well.

 The dark forces or the main antagonists of the story are portrayed by Angelika dela Cruz, Gardo Versoza, Gwen Zamora and Paolo Contis.
 Dela Cruz was cast as Bulan, an evil witch and the leader of the syndicate; Versoza playing Kanlaon, the king of the manananggals; Zamora playing the role of Anaira, an evil mermaid; while Contis playing the role of Sento, the leader of the tikbalangs.

 Rafael Rosell had a guest role in the series.
 He played Anton, the man who saved LJ Reyes' character from the wrath of manananggals.
 This served as his first project in GMA Network.

 Pen Medina was cast as mother Ben, an elderly gay and the adoptive parent to the lead character.
-Originally, the role was offered to Eddie Garcia but due to health concern, Garcia later requested the producers to give him less time-demanding character.
+Originally, the role was offered to Eddie Garcia but due to health concern, Garcia later requested the producers to give him a less time-demanding character.
 He portrayed the role of Supremo, instead.